 - Poorly Staged and Owner-Occupied Homes = $643,000

 You could have spent $5,000 and made an extra $18,000-$24,000!

 Or take a moment to read our First Time Home Seller Tamar’s journey selling her fabulous Phinney Ridge home:

 Keeping Up With The Joneses

 The reality of today’s market is that the vast majority of sellers are making staging their home a standard practice.
 If you decide NOT to stage your home, you will be competing against a majority of sellers that have invested in staging.
-Meaning, 70% of your competition is going to be presenting a buyer with their dream home, not just four walls and some lame furniture.
+Meaning, 70 percent of your competition is going to be presenting a buyer with their dream home, not just four walls and some lame furniture.

 Team Diva wants you to sell your home for the most money the market will allow.
 Investing in staging is one of the easiest things you can do to move you closer to achieving your own dreams.